-It’s been just over 2 months since I “retired” from the corporate world to embark on my new career journey with People Mentality Inc. One common question that has popped up rather frequently was, “What have you been busy with since you started your business?”
+It’s been just over 2 months since I “retired” from the corporate world to embark on my new career journey with People Mentality Inc., an employer branding agency.
+One common question that has popped up rather frequently was, “What have you been busy with since you started your business?”

 My answer to that, “Business Partnerships!”
 What I was referring to was the building of my HR Avengers ecosystem that comprises of HR Practitioners, HR Tech companies as well as Trainers/Facilitators.
 In my opinion, these are the 3 groups that will form the holy trinity in the HR space to deliver a holistic solution to serve the various organizational needs.